Monthly Archives:

 Smoking Is Rat Poison

 Such was the refrain that my brother and I recorded over and over on a ‘Stop Smoking’ audio tape we made for our Uncle when we were just kids.
 It was our attempt at getting him to do something healthy, and we made it as much for our amusement as for our underlying fear that he’d die from all those cigarettes.
-We didn’t know any better then – we thought people could change that simply.
+We didn’t know any better then – we thought people could change that quickly and easily.
 I think that’s the part of childhood I miss the most – that sense of infinite possibility, and the ability to believe in anything.
 We need more of that now.

 As for smoking, I never really got into it.
 I dabbled over the years – trying cloves and bidis before Marlboro lights – but for some reason I was lucky enough never to get hooked.
 It was a social thing at first, to get an extra break at work when my friends were going out, or a photo prop, done for effect and accessory over any real enjoyment or addiction.

 It’s strange – part of me wanted to get addicted to something, playing up the attraction to a darker side – but it was never really true.
-Why I felt the need to appear as such, I’ll never know… but that’s another post for the denouement of the Delusional Grandeur Tour.
+Why I felt the need to appear as such, I’ll never know, but that’s another post for the denouement of the Delusional Grandeur Tour.

 Light ’em up.